 - New Revised Standard Version: “You shall not make for yourself an idol, whether in the form of anything that is in heaven above, or that is on the earth beneath, or that is in the water under the earth.”

-The argument that crucifixes are idolatry often make the following points:
+The argument that crucifixes are idolatry often makes the following points:

 Crucifixes hide God’s glory: Images of Christ’s death on the cross may reflect a moment in history, but they obscure God’s glory.
 The term “glory” describes God’s unending beauty that leads people to know and worship him.